procube-open/npm2docker/README.md

 ## Features

 - No Dockerfile is required
-- Identifies and automatically assigns image names and revision tags from pacakge.json
+- Identify the image name and revision tag from the npm repository registration, and assign them automatically
 - Supports npm login

 ## How to use